 How To Record A Radio Demo Tape....

-After spending 16 years presenting shows on radio stations in the UK here is my list of tips on how to compile the perfect radio demo tape otherwise known as a audition tape or showreel.
+After spending 28 years presenting shows on radio stations in the UK here is my list of tips on how to compile the perfect radio demo tape otherwise known as a audition tape or showreel.

 Analyse how the stations presenters deliver the links and do the same type/style on your demo.
 Each demo will be in a different style depending on the type and format of station that you are applying to.
 So for example a BBC local radio demo will be a different style to say a demo for Galaxy/Absolute.
 Use the stations name and any slogans they use as this shows you have listened to the station and crafted the audio specially and it's not just another generic tape banged out to 100 stations.

 The idea of an audition tape is to sell yourself in under 5 minutes so make the first link on the tape your best so as to grab the PC's attention.
 Saying that I have known PC's who know this little trick and so purposefully fast forward into the demo before they start listening.

-Get rid of all the music as they want to listen to you and not 30 seconds of Westlife's new song play 3 seconds or less showing how you get in and out of tracks.
+Get rid of all the music as they want to listen to you and not 30 seconds of Justin Beiber's new song play 3 seconds or less showing how you get in and out of tracks.
 Get rid of any name id's as this makes you sound very vain and again they want to listen to you not some jingle singers or butch voice over man.
 You can fade between the links, creatively mix if you're really good or use an effect such as a swoosh, zing, zap or static to cover the joins.
 The most important point is that they will be wanting to listen to you and not a mega over the top production.

 a news story